ArieHein/terraform-train/azure/TF3/readme.md

 ## Outputs

-This is the first time we showcase terraform outputs.
+This is the first time we showcase Terraform outputs.
 This is an ability of Terraform to expose to the command line values that are sometimes only known after a resource was created.
 It is a good practice, to create a **outputs.tf** file in the same directory as the main script, especially when we deal with Terraform modules, in the next chapter.
 When *terraform plan*, *apply* or *destroy* commands are used, any outputs will be displayed in the terminal interface.

 In this chapter, we want to expose out the Instrumentation Key that is created after the **Application Insights** resource is provisioned.
 To do that we use the **output** keyword, followed by the name of the key we want to be displayed, and the value of the key.
 In this case, using interpolation, we reference the **azurerm_application_insights** resource, the **ais** instance and the **instrumentation_key** resource output.